Brent slips below $108 on euro zone worries, dollar

-LONDON Brent crude slipped below $108 per barrel on Monday as investors worried a European agreement on closer fiscal union might not be enough to contain the region's debt crisis or support growth.
+LONDON Brent crude slipped below $108 per barrel on Monday as investors worried that a European pact on closer fiscal union might not be enough to contain the region's debt crisis or support growth.

 The euro, European stock markets, gold and base metals tumbled, while the dollar and German bund futures, seen as a safe haven from the turmoil surrounding highly-indebted euro zone governments, rose.